CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

-## Notifications in Rails

 ## About WebSockets
-WebSockets are a protocol built on top of TCP.
+WebSockets is a protocol built on top of TCP.
 They hold the connection to the server open so that the server can send information to the client, even in the absence of a request from the client.
 WebSockets allow for bi-directional, "full-duplex" communication between the client and the server by creating a persistent connection between the two.

-## RubSub (Publish–Subscribe) pattern
+## Pub-Sub (Publish-Subscribe) pattern

 The idea behind PubSub messaging pattern is simple.
 There are receivers of messages, called subscribers, which are clients that listen for changes on a set of data.
 Then there are senders of messages, called publishers, which are clients that edit the set of data.
 Whenever the data is edited by a publisher, all the subscribers that are subscribed to that publisher hear it and act on it!